How to Put DVD into Final Cut Pro on Mac OS X

 See more about: All-in-one Blu-ray Converter to Convert Blu-ray & DVD & Video & Audio to format you need

 DVD, as all kind of optical media, continue to be a very popular media among users and content creators.
 It has a large storage capacity to hold high quality movie files.
 You can watch DVD movies on a big widescreen television via regular DVD player, or play them back on your computer.
 However, there are occasions you want to rip commercial DVDs you own to computer for the purpose of editing DVD footage in Adobe Premiere Pro (CC/ CS6/ CS5/ CS4/ CS3), but you will discover nothing happened when you try to import DVD into Adobe Premiere Pro.

 Adobe Premiere Pro is a timeline-based video editing software, it accepts a wide range of formats as an input, including .vob files in video_ts folder of home-made DVDs.
 But for videos encrypted in commercial DVD, Adobe Premiere Pro doesn't include the software needed to decrypt DVDs and extract file out.
 The obvious solution is to actually rip the DVD to Adobe Premiere Pro compatible file format.
 Before we go any further, keep in mind that you have to own the rights yourself of the disc, or obtain the permission from owner.

-Click "File" in top left corner of main window.
+Click "Load Disc" button in the top left corner of main window.
 Navigate to your DVD and load the DVD file you need.
 After that, it shows you all available features in project field and lets you select the title you want.

-And if you want to export a continuous single video, it also allow you to combine individual episodes into a complete one by using "merge" option beneath the project area.
+And if you want to export a continuous single video, it also allow you to combine individual episodes into a complete one by ticking "merge into one file" option beneath the preview window.